FREE SHIPPING AT $150

 Some of the best exercises for BVT include:

-These compound movements allow you to generate a high level of muscle activation, which is key for driving both hypertrophy and strength gains through BVT.
+These movements allow you to generate a high level of muscle activation, which is key for driving both hypertrophy and strength gains through BVT.

 While Blind Volume Training encourages you to push your muscles to their limits, maintaining proper form throughout each exercise is absolutely essential.
 As fatigue builds, it’s common for form to break down, which can lead to improper movement patterns and increase the risk of injury.